Which Type of Bra Should You Wear After Breast Augmentation?

 - keep the implants in the correct position,

 - help the skin fit to its new contours,

 - and allows you, the patient, to return to your normal daily routines more quickly.

-This garment provides extra support, and more support than sports bras, to the surgical areas to for added comfort.
+These garments provide extra support, and more support than sports bras, to the surgical areas.
 A patient may be advised to wear a compression bra for Stage One healing, weeks one and two, and/or for Stage Two, weeks two through eight.

-Underwire bras pose some risks.
 Because the tissue surrounding your breasts is thin, numbness may be experienced there.
-The wire in the bra might irritate your skin without you noticing it.
-If there is an incision, it could become inflamed and the wire will irritate the condition further.
-Friction or pressure on the suture line may result in pain and problems with the healing process.
+The wire in underwire bras might irritate your skin without you noticing it.
+Incisions could become inflamed and friction or pressure on the suture line may result in pain and problems with the healing process.

 Therefore, you are safer to wait until all healing is complete to consider wearing a bra with an underwire.
 The general time period to wait before considering a bra with an underwire is three to six months but consult your surgeon for clearance before wearing one after the healing process.

 In the first weeks and months, you will have several follow-up visits with your surgeon to remove stitches and monitor your recovery.
 It is important to keep these appointments because your surgeon can detect potential complications and take an action to correct them before they become problematic.

 A bra should not only provide comfort, flatter, and support but the most important thing is that it fits properly.
 If it does not fit perfectly, you could get back pain and shoulder pain.